artbrock/holochain_docs/Holochain-App-Development-Introduction.md

 A `Holochain App` is a set of files that the `Holochain Core` uses to produce the desired behaviour.
 The `Core` provides all the guarantees users require from `Holochains`, whilst the `App` source code provides the specific behaviour of the `Holochain App`.

-> currently the `holochain tools` are set up for development on a *nix environment.
+> currently the `holochain tools` are set up for development on a *nix / bash environment.

 The development life-cycle of a holochain app:
 1. Install the holochain developer tools
-2. Initialise an empty / skeleton Holochain App directory
+2. Initialise a Holochain App
 3. play with or test your app<br>
   3.1. run the app to play with<br>
   3.2. run multi-node tests